Raspberry Vinaigrette dressing is a fresh, easy recipe perfect for any salad. You’ll never want store bought dressing again.

 Swap the Raspberry Vinaigrette into one of these delicious salads:

 Need some inspiration?
-Raspberry Vinaigrette is a showstopper just on fresh lettuce.
+This raspberry salad dressing is a showstopper just on fresh lettuce.
 Make an exciting meal by adding….

 - 1 6- ounce carton fresh Raspberries slightly over 1 cup